martin3000/evohome/README.md

  2. Edit `configuration.yaml` as below.
 I recommend 300 seconds, and `high_precision: true` (both are defaults).
 YMMV with heuristics/schedules.
  3. If/when required, update the git by executing something like: `git pull`

-You will need to redo 1) & 2) only once if you use `git`.
+You will need to do 1) & 2) only once if you use `git`.
 You will need to redo 3) as often as the git is updated.

 ### Post-Installation checklist